ScottKbka/scottkbka.github.io/_posts/2018-04-12-return-raw-data-from-active-record.md

 #         fifteen_days: 83 } }
 ```

 Pretty repetitive, right?
-If we’re building a summary of all of our the posts in our blog, we’er going to be doing a lot of unnecessary counting!
+If we’re building a summary of all of our the posts in our blog, we're going to be doing a lot of unnecessary counting!

 ## Using `select`